Dental Implants – Landrum, SC

 Reclaim Your Smile for a Lifetime

 Dental implants are truly unique in the world of dentistry.
 Unlike traditional dentures and bridges, they actually replace both portions of a missing tooth above and below the gum line.
 A titanium “root” is placed directly into the jawbone, and this is used to support any number of restorations to bring back the teeth.
-The end result is something that looks and functions just like a real tooth, and now, you can get this state-of-the-art treatment right here in Landrum at Parkside Dental.
-To learn more about implants and how they could rebuild your smile, contact us today to schedule a consultation.
+The end result is something that looks and functions just like a real tooth, and now, you can get this state-of-the-art treatment right here at Parkside Dental.
+To learn more about dental implants in Landrum and how they could rebuild your smile, contact us today to schedule a consultation.

 Why Choose Parkside Dental for Dental Implants?